jacoolee/tog/README.md

+# tog

-# A time-based, goal-aimed tracking log
+A simple time-based, goal-aimed tracking log.

-In short, .tog is a time-based, goal-aimed tracking methodology to log things. tog is short for "to goal".
+In short, tog is a time-based, goal-aimed tracking methodology to log things. tog is short for "to goal".

 ## 1. Background